thundergolfer/thundergolfer.github.io/collections/_posts/2022-11-13-personal-dashboard-with-modal-webhooks.md

     <span style="color: rgb(187, 255, 170); background-color: rgb(27, 27, 27); padding: 3px; border-radius: 4px">Modal web endpoint</span>
 </h2>

-The basic data problem to solve is that static sites can't show users dynamic data, such as my constantly changing Spotify listen history or the reading history I maintain in Goodreads.
+The basic data problem to solve is that static sites can't show a user's dynamic data, such as my constantly changing Spotify listen history or the reading history I maintain in Goodreads.
 The Jekyll framework builds a fixed set of `.html` and `.css` files on push to Github, and nothing updates until I `git push` another change.